-If you want to sell your Vodka in China, you have to read this article.
+If you want to sell your Vodka in China (or any alcohol your produce), you have to read this article.

 KPI and Results focused.
 We are the most visible Marketing Agency for China.
 Not because of huge spending but because of our SMART Strategies.
 Let us help you with: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 In China, vodka is drunk in mixed groups only and served with different color blends to bring light to the table and give a face to people around. source MarketingtoChina